 Ikko Siasoco

-He discovered his love for architecture on a visit to Japan, says Ikko Siasoco who is currently completing his Bachelor of Architecture and Future Environments.
+He discovered his love for architecture on a visit to Japan, says Ikko Siasoco who completed his Bachelor of Architecture and Future Environments at the end of 2023.

 “I’ve always had a set of skills that leaned towards the arts and creativity.
 Growing up in a large immigrant family, when we first arrived in New Zealand we were unable to afford the fancy gadgets my friends had at the time.
 Instead, my siblings and I used our imagination as a source of entertainment.
 From creating our own board games, comics and playing with Lego, I instantly fell in love with the endless possibilities of artistic and creative thinking.
 Due to this I wanted to pursue a course that revolved around design.